Skip to main content

 Pay attention to harvest time and storage

 Every crop can spoil.
-Therefore, it’s important to stagger harvest times so that ripe fruits don’t have to wait too long to be picked up.
-But it’s not just in the field that vegetables can go moldy.
-Products do not last forever in storage either.
-Cabbage and leeks fare the worst in this regard and should be consumed quickly.
-Beans and carrots, on the other hand, are long-lived and should not be kept for a while.
+Therefore, it’s important to stagger harvest times so that ripe fruits don’t have to wait too long to be picked.
+But it’s not just in the field where vegetables can go moldy; products also don’t last forever in storage.
+Cabbage and leeks spoil the fastest and should be eaten quickly.
+Beans and carrots, however, last longer and shouldn’t be kept for too long.

-• Carrots, as mentioned earlier, also have an above-average shelf life in Farthest Frontier.
-However, you should only let them thrive in well-maintained fields, as their growth is severely affected by stones.
-Frost, however, does not bother them.
+• Carrots, as mentioned earlier, also have a longer shelf life in Farthest Frontier.
+However, you should only let them grow in well-maintained fields, as stones can severely hinder their growth.
+Frost, on the other hand, does not affect them.

 Happy Gaming!